roman-milk/roman-milk.github.io/that-old-house-1.md

  We were a hit.
 At least the women were, always surrounded by admirers.
 I had to fight my way through the crowd a couple of times.
 I would have been more nervous, if there weren't as many women around them as men.

  The party was at the local VFW.
 I learned it was the biggest hall in town, other than the high-school gym.
 They had it fixed up nice, and even had a local band. $50 a couple bought your entrance and a bottle of champagne.
 Our table of eight contained Marge and Ron, as well as two other couples.
 It was a little crowded squeezing Bev in, but nobody seemed to mind.
 We were royalty.
 We were sitting with both the Mayor and his wife, as well as the high school principal and her husband.
-Report_Story #13
+3